popeindustries/lit/README.md

 Three years later, Google introduced their own answer to server-rendered lit-html in the form of [`@lit-labs/ssr`](https://github.com/lit/lit/tree/main/packages/labs/ssr).
 This experimental renderer for the new **lit** ecosystem turned out to be very different than `lit-html-server`, both architecturally and strategically.
 Basically, Google wanted a server solution to render templates and web components _exactly_ as they are rendered on the client: inside the `<body>`, without async expressions, and packaged in a shadow DOM (for web components). `lit-html-server`, on the other hand, has always embraced the lit-html syntax as a clean and simple language for renderering _all_ of HTML, with first-class async expression (Promises and AsyncIterators) support for in-order streaming.

-Although it was a dissapointment that `@lit-labs/ssr` wasn't going to be a feature-for-feature replacement for `lit-html-server`, it did supply an answer to the missing half of a complete server-rendering solution: client-side rehydration of server-rendered templates!
+Although it was a dissapointment that `@lit-labs/ssr` wasn't going to be a feature-for-feature replacement for `lit-html-server`, it did supply an answer to the missing half of a complete solution: client-hydration of those server-rendered templates!
 The new `hydrate()` support made an efficient end-to-end solution possible, but on closer inspection, it appeared that it too had missing features.

 So, although it was always the plan to retire this project if/when official support for server-rendering landed, the limitations proved too numerous, and in the summer of 2022, work was started on an improved, and complete, server-rendering and client-hydration solution.